tyler-griggs/tyler-griggs.github.io/_blogs/melange.md

 </div>

 ### Service-Level Objectives (SLOs)
-Services typically establish latency-based service-level objects to define the performance standards that a service must meet.
+Services typically establish latency-based service-level objectives to define the performance standards that a service must meet.
 High-end GPUs are essential for stringent SLOs due to their lower latency and higher throughput.
 However, for services with more relaxed SLOs, lower-end GPUs can be used effectively to cut costs while still meeting performance expectations.

-In Plot 6, we compare the cost efficiency of A10G and A100 serving Llama2-70b at a range of request rates and time per output token (TPOT) SLOs.
+In Plot 6, we compare the cost efficiency (tokens/$, or T/$) of A10G and A100 serving Llama2-7b at a range of request rates and Time Per Output Token (TPOT) SLOs.
 A modification to the TPOT SLO shifts the boundary within the request size space between which A10G or A100 are most cost effective, and significantly influences the magnitude of cost efficiency differences between the GPUs.
 As a result, both request size and SLO must be considered in tandem when determining cost efficiency.

+**Takeaway:** While strict SLOs require expensive high-performance GPUs, lower-end GPUs can be used to cut deployment costs in loose-SLO scenarios.

 ## Mélange